meodai/rampensau/README.md

 - `amt` float 0…1   → The interpolation amount
 - `from` number     → The starting value
 - `to` number       → The ending value

+### lerpHue(amt, from, to)

+Interpolates between two hues (in degrees) along the **shortest arc** around the color wheel, wrapping across the `0/360` boundary.
+Use this instead of `lerp` for the hue channel when spreading colors with `scaleSpreadArray`.

+- `amt` float 0…1   → The interpolation amount
+- `from` number     → The starting hue in degrees
+- `to` number       → The ending hue in degrees

 ### pointOnCurve(curveMethod, curveAccent)